-Soft skills are becoming increasingly popular and more people want to learn soft skills online.
-But soft skills are about behaviour, personality and human interactions—so, can they actually be taught online?
-See how, with careful design features, they can.
+Soft skills are becoming increasingly popular and more and more people are wanting to learn soft skills online.
+But soft skills are about behavior, personality, and human interactions—so, can they actually be learned online?
+See how, with proper course design, they can.

-A recent Washington Post article raised some interesting facts about hiring practices at Google—they prefer soft skills.
+A recent Washington Post article revealed something interesting about hiring practices at Google—Google prefers soft skills.

 Not hard skills, like science, technology, engineering and mathematics.

 A study in 2013 found that hard skills ranked last among the qualities considered important for Google’s top employees.
 Soft skills, such as communicating, listening, and empathy, were top of the list.

 This is surprising for Google—a company founded by computer scientists and squarely positioned in the technology space.

 But it reflects the increasing attention on soft skills in the workplace, and the increasing demand for soft skills training as a result.

 But how easy is it to learn soft skills?